lwskdesign/render-slitscan/README.md

 - `input` is the path to the folder containing the PNG sequence
 - `width` will be the width of the finished image.
 Normally this is the same as all your source image's width
 - `height` is the height of each slice.
 The lower this value is, the better the "resolution" of the finished image will be.
+- `reverse` will reverse the building direction of the image
+- `output-dir` is used to set a different output path than the project folder
+Example: `python3 SLITSCAN.py -h`

 ## Notes
 - This app only supports PNG-images as input.
 Therefore it should be at the very end of your post-processing workflow.